Study Abroad Timing

-We have partnerships with universities in 15 different countries.
-However, depending on your program and area of specialization, some schools may be a better match than others.
-Due to high demand, an applicant may request to study abroad at only two of the following:
+We have partnerships with universities with 18 universities in 15 different countries.
+However, depending on your program and area of specialization, some schools may be a better match for you than others.
+Upon acceptance to an exchange program, you will receive information about their visa process.
+They will be able to help you with specific questions, as Brandeis IBS is not responsible for securing student visas to study abroad.

-A Study Abroad Committee, comprised of faculty and staff, take many factors into consideration in selecting students for each particular school, including:
+A Study Abroad Committee, comprised of faculty and staff, takes many factors into consideration in selecting students for each particular partner school, including application, interview, degree program, career goals, transcript, and résumé.

 |Mid-January||Discussion with returning exchange students|